isomerpages/moe-sthildassec/_admissions/Direct School Admission (DSA).md

 </table>
 <h4><strong>APPLICATION PROCESS</strong></h4>
 <p>Students and parents may submit applications for DSA-Sec via a centralised
-online portal through the MOE DSA-Sec website.
-(More details will be released at a later date)</p>
+online portal through the MOE DSA-Sec website from 07 May 2024, 11am to 03 June 2024, 3pm.</p>
 <p>The MOE DSA-Sec website can be accessed at:&nbsp;<a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>
 </p>
 <p><strong>SCHEDULE FOR DSA-SEC EXERCISE</strong>